Donald M. Street Jr.

 Email orders@ncdc.gov home page http://www.ncdc.noaa

-We can arrange named storm coverage for boats stored ashore if they are stored as described as below;
+Besso or Ferryman can sometimes arrange named storm coverage for boats stored ashore if they are stored as described as below;

-Alternately they can be stored in the special built steel cradles (with the masts out) as per Nanny Cay All at Sea, but must also be tied down into the cradles as described above.
+Alternately they can be stored in the special built steel cradles (with the masts out) but must also be tied down into the cradles as described above.

-Boats would not be covered for damage caused by other boats falling over and damaging the properly chocked and insured boat.
+Many underwriters will not cover for damage caused by other boats falling over and damaging the properly chocked and insured boat.
 Thus there would have to be substantial space between boats and the masts removed from all boats in the area where the hauled boats are insured against named storm damage.

 This of course is judged on each individual case after the underwriter has seen the boats hurricane preparation plans.
 Needless to say this coverage does not come cheaply.

-Before binding insurance, the underwriters need to see a copy of a recent hauled survey done by a surveyor that we approve of with all the recommendations complied with.
+Before quoting on insurance, the underwriter will need to see a copy of a recent hauled survey done by a surveyor that the underwriter approves of.
+The underwriter will require that all recomendation essential for the safe navigation of the boat are complied with.

 New surveyors are popping up in the Caribbean like mushrooms out of an old log.
 By the time a man has enough experience to be a really good surveyor he is usually approaching retirement age.
 Be suspicious of young surveyors.